curedao/docs/constitution/3-platform.md

 👈 [Back to Table of Contents](../README.md)
 # 3. The Platform

-This chapter describes the functional description of the proposed software platform and plugin framework to be develped in more detail.
+This chapter describes the functional description of the proposed software platform and plugin framework to be developed in more detail.
 Scope is the development is functionalities for the aggregation, managing, processing and storage of health data from different sources.

 The goal is to achieve better interoperability, portability, availability, analysis, security of the data and a basic technology layer suitable for a number of applications that can be built on top of it:

 - User centered dashboards for personal health management
 - Direct to customer and value-based health care
 - Data sharing with doctors, health coaches or family members
-- Dezentralised clinical trial platforms (e.g. BYOD wearables)
+- Decentralized clinical trial platforms (e.g. BYOD wearables)
 - Patient recruitment services for clinical trials
 - Citizen science platforms
 - Health data marketplaces
 - Open health data bases for research
-- Algorithm and scores development (e.g. in silico trials)
+- Algorithm and scores development (e.g. in-silico trials)
 - Niche health applications with specific custom requirements or custom integrations

 A simplified representation of the architecture is drafted in the following graphic: